-In 2020, BNL updated stakeholders virtually on the progress of environmental cleanup projects, additional initiatives, and health and safety issues via mailings, briefings, and presentations given at CAC and BER meetings.
+In 2021, BNL updated stakeholders virtually on the progress of environmental cleanup projects, additional initiatives, and health and safety issues via mailings, briefings, and presentations given at CAC and BER meetings.
 These topics included the following:

-- Response to COVID-19: The CAC received updates on the National Synchrotron Light Source II's (NSLS-II) active role in combating the COVID-19 pandemic. - Electron Ion Collider: The CAC received updates about the timeline, approval process, infrastructure, and science that will be necessary for the construction and operation of the Electron Ion Collider (EIC), a particle accelerator that will collide electrons with protons and nuclei to produce snapshots of those particles' internal structure.
+- Climate and Energy Research: The CAC was informed about a field study in a coastal-urban environment, as well as exciting developments in the field of climate research and energy storage. - Actinium-225: The CAC learned about High Energy Accelerator Production of the medical isotope Actinium-225. - Electron Ion Collider: The CAC received updates about the timeline, approval process, infrastructure, and science that will be necessary for the construction and operation of the Electron Ion Collider (EIC), a particle accelerator that will collide electrons with protons and nuclei to produce snapshots of those particles' internal structure.
 EIC research will spark innovation and enable widespread technological advances. - Natural & Cultural Resources: The CAC received updates on BNL's natural resources, such as the status of flora and fauna on site, Cesium-137 in deer, terrestrial vegetation, and soil.
-Cultural resource updates included status of current historical determinations for buildings over 50 years old.
-However, the CO-VID-19 pandemic caused cancellation of most the Natural Resources Program in 2020. - Environmental Updates: In 2020, the CAC also received environmental updates such as the general status of the groundwater contaminant plumes and remediation systems; planned modifications to the North Street East treatment system needed to remediate EDB; updates on the demolition and decommissioning of the High Flux Beam Reactor (HFBR) Stack; updates on emerging contaminants PFAS and 1,4 Dioxane in groundwater and proposed NYS drinking water standards for these contaminants.
+However, the COVID-19 pandemic caused cancellation of most the Natural Resources Program in 2021.

+Environmental Updates: In 2021, the CAC also received environmental updates such as the general status of the groundwater contaminant plumes and remediation systems; updates on the demolition and decommissioning of the High Flux Beam Reactor (HFBR) Stack; updates on emerging contaminants PFAS and 1,4 Dioxane in groundwater and proposed NYS drinking water standards for these contaminants; as well as national emission standards for hazardous air pollutants.